sr3dna/androme/README.md

 This program can convert moderately complex HTML pages into the standard XML layouts for Android. iOS and Xamarin Forms can also be supported once the Android version is stable.
 HTML is the most popular and versatile way to design user interfaces and can be used to generate the UI for any platform based on XML.
 Currently the generated XML can be imported into your Android projects as a foundation for your layout design.

+Multiple views per page are supported similiar to iOS Storyboards with their styles merged to simplify maintenance.
+Conceptually creating snapshots in XML of what is displayed in the browser.

 ## INSTALLATION (global js variable: androme)

 *** External CSS files cannot be parsed when loading HTML pages using the file:// protocol (hard drive) with Chrome 64 or higher.
 Loading the HTML document from a web server (http://localhost) or embedding the CSS files into a &lt;style&gt; tag can get you past this security restriction.
 You can also try using a different browser (FireFox/Safari/Edge).
 Chrome is the preferred browser when generating the production version of your program. ***